 All team members completed yearly training on information governance and general data protection regulations.
 Patient data and confidential waste were dealt with in a secure manner to protect privacy and no confidential information was visible from customer areas.
-A privacy policy and a fair data use statement were displayed in the retail area.
 Team members ensured that they used their own NHS smart cards.
 Verbal consent was obtained before national care records were accessed and a record of access was made on the person's PMR.

 All staff were trained to an appropriate level on safeguarding.
 The RP had completed the Centre for Postgraduate Pharmacy Education (CPPE) level 2 safeguarding training.
 And all other members of the pharmacy team had completed appropriate training on safeguarding.
 Local contacts for the referral of concerns were available.
 Team members were aware of signs of concerns requiring escalation and knew what action to take.
-The RP had experience of escalating safeguarding concerns and described scenarios in which they had intervened in the past.